 - Capilano: Walk the Capilano suspension bridge, with a length of 137 meters and a height of 70 meters, in a one-of-a-kind environment.

 - Killer whale tour: Do not leave Vancouver without seeing the incredible marine life that inhabits its waters.

 In the following section, you will find our travel guide with the best things to do in Vancouver in one day.
 Below we will go through the best places to visit in Vancouver in 24 hours, the best restaurants in Vancouver and where to stay in Vancouver.

 We will also give you some itinerary ideas for Vancouver in 2 days, 3 days or 4 days.

 best time TO visit VANCOUVER

-If you want to know when is the best time to travel to Vancouver, I would say it depends a lot on what you are looking for.
+If you want to know when the best time is to travel to Vancouver, I would say it depends a lot on what you are looking for.
 In this section, we tell you about Vancouver weather.

-If you travel to Vancouver in summer, between May and September, temperatures are warmer making your visit more pleasant, but it is usually difficult to find cheap hotels.
+If you travel to Vancouver in summer, between May and September, temperatures are warmer, making your visit more pleasant, but it is usually difficult to find cheap hotels.

 If you like snow and winter sports, visiting Vancouver in winter is the best thing for you, since there are ski slopes very close to the city.